-Figure VIII shows a simple layout of how to install a Hydro water heater into a marine application using a gravity fed system.
+Figure VII shows a simple layout of how to install the Hydro 5 into a marine application using a gravity fed system.

 As shown by the diagram, a twin pipe header tank with the return flow passing through it, will act as a permanent auto bleed in the system, any air returning to the heater will come out in the header tank.
 Antifreeze should be added up to 30% to prevent the coolant from freezing.